Profile of Nepal

 Disability Situation in Nepal

-Disability is prevalent across the world irrespective of gender, ethnicity, race, etc. However, in the context of Nepal, disability is viewed as a penance to the sins committed in previous births.
-People with disability are either ignored or treated as an object of pity.
-The notion that disabled people also have equal rights and duties as any other individual is largely absent from the popular mindset in Nepal.
+Disability is prevalent across the world irrespective of gender, ethnicity, race, etc. In the context of Nepal, disability is viewed as a result of curse passed on from the previous births.
+People with disabilities are either pitted or ignored.
+The notion that people with disabilities have equal rights and duties as any other individual is largely absent from the popular mindset.
 There are no comprehensive data on disability in Nepal.
 Even the statistics on people with disabilities varies according to source.
-However, an estimated 7-10 percent of the people in Nepal have a disability of one form or another.
-The visually impaired, hearing impaired, physically disabled, and mentally challenged are recognized by the Government of Nepal.
-Especially, it has been found recently that Nepal has one of the highest incidences of deafness with the deaf and hard of hearing constituting 17% of Nepal’s population.
+An estimated 16.6% percent of the people in Nepal is with disabilities of one form or another.
+The government of Nepal has classified disabilities according to the problem and difficulty in any organ or system of the body as: physical disability, disability related to vision, disability related to hearing, deaf-blind, disability related to voice and speech, mental or psycho-social disability, intellectual disability, disability associated with haemophilia, disability associated with autism and multiple disability.
+It has been found recently that Nepal has one of the highest incidences of deafness with the deaf and hard of hearing constituting 17% of Nepal’s population.